microsoft/teams-ai/getting-started/CONCEPTS/PROMPTS.md

 ### Function calls

 To call an external function and embed the result in your text, use the `{{ functionName }}` syntax.
-For example if you have a function called `diceRoll` that returns a random number between 1 and 6, you can write:
+For example, if you have a function called `diceRoll` that returns a random number between 1 and 6, you can write:

 `The dice roll has landed on: {{ diceRoll }}`